After considering their financial situations, new farmers and ranchers should look to five main funding sources:

 - Some require management courses or business plans (a good idea for any investment)

 USDA Farm Service Agency (FSA) is the traditional lender of last resort and has its roots in providing funds to beginning farmers.
 They provide loans with funding Congress appropriates each year with a portion targeted toward beginning farmers.

 - Land Contract Guarantee Program: Landowners willing to sell land to beginning farmers and ranchers on contract can qualify for a government guarantee through FSA.
 This program will provide one of two types of guarantees, to be in effect for 10 years:

 - Operating – Direct Loan: FSA can be used to purchase livestock, farm equipment, feed, seed, fuel, insurance or other operating expenses.
 Operating loans can also be used to pay for minor improvements to buildings, costs associated with land and water development, and to refinance debts under certain conditions.

 - Per farm loan limit for direct operating is $300,000

 - Five-year line of credit is also available

-- “Graduation” to guaranteed or commercial credit is mandatory after 7 years.
-The 7 years can be consecutive or non-consecutive.
+- “Graduation” to guaranteed or commercial credit is mandatory after seven years.
+The seven years can be consecutive or non-consecutive.